Mitchell-C137/HTML-CSS-Local-Business-Static-Site-Landing-Page/README.md

-# HTML CSS Static Site Local Business Landing Page
+# HTML/CSS Static Site / Landing Page for a Local Business

 Goal: Show layout, responsiveness, and structure.
 Example: A one-pager for a fictional local coffee shop or barber.